 COMMUNICATION AND INTERPERSONAL

-- Ability to communicate effectively verbally and in writing with owners, contractors, and public officials.
+- Ability to communicate effectively verbally and in writing with other City employees, property owners, contractors, and public officials.

 - Ability to establish and maintain good interpersonal relationships.